campuscode/rails-guides-pt-BR/source/active_record_querying.md

 Order.average("subtotal")
 ```

-This will return a number (possibly a floating point number such as 3.14159265) representing the average value in the field.
+This will return a number (possibly a floating-point number such as 3.14159265) representing the average value in the field.

 For options, please see the parent section, [Calculations](#calculations).